 Dr. Hadley has lived in Boise since 2006.
 She is interested in wellness care and the human-animal bond; she enjoys getting to know people and their pets and building relationships with them.
 In her time off, she can be found reading, watching movies (the geekier, the better), and walking her beautiful Border Collie, Lucy.

 Dr. Toby has recently joined the amazing Team at Intermountain Pet Hospital.
 He has been actively involved in his human Chiropractic practice since 1999 and is now joining his brother, Dr. Brett Bingham in not only helping to change peoples lives but now animals too.
 He currently operates two successful practices (Boise and Meridian) and has loved serving his patients over the past 18 years and he will continue to serve them.

 He received his Doctorate of Chiropractic from Western States Chiropractic College in Oct 1998.
 His focus has always been on family health and loves all his patients.
 He has been certified in Webster Technique, Integrator, Diversified, and Activator methods.
 He has always believed that you are “Healthy by Choice, not by Chance”.

-Dr. Bingham is passionate.
+Dr. Toby is passionate.
 He LOVES his job.
 He loves to serve and he can’t wait to serve his new clients and patients at Intermountain Pet Hospital.